famake3/piccolo/README.md

   - name: "strip1"
     ip: "192.168.1.50"
     pixel_count: 150
-    group: "stage_left"
 ```

 Each device entry must define the Art-Net device IP address and the
 number of pixels it controls.
-Devices can optionally be assigned to a
-group.
+Groups are created separately using
+segments from one or more devices.

 Load the configuration with: